-Place your mouse over the “Uncategorized” entry and click on the ‘Quick Edit’ link …
+Place your mouse over the “Uncategorized” entry and click on Quick Edit …

-Post Categories – Additional Information
+Categories – Additional Information

 Multiple WordPress Post Categories

-Displaying Post Categories
+Displaying WordPress Categories

 (Categories display on your posts)

-(Display a category menu on your blog sidebar)
+(Categories can display on your blog sidebar)

 (Managing your categories is important)

-(Using a drop-down category menu)
+(Using a dropdown category menu)

-(Select a category from the drop-down menu)
+(Selecting a category from the drop down menu)

-(Posts can display in category archive pages)
+(Posts can display in a category archive page)

-Post Categories – Useful Tips
+Categories – Useful Tips

-WordPress Categories – Sorting Features
+WordPress Post Categories – Sorting Features

-(Sort categories by name)
+(Sort by category name)

-(Sorting categories in the Categories table)
+(Sort categories in the Categories table)

-WP Categories – Search Features
+Categories – Search Features

 (Search Categories Feature)

-(Table of Categories – Category Pages)
+(Categories Table – Category Pages)

 (Screen Options Tab)

-(Screen Options Tab – Categories options)
+(Screen Options Tab – Categories)

-Categories – Grouping Features
+WordPress Post Categories – Grouping Features

-Categories – Tools
+WordPress Categories – Tools

-WordPress Categories – Plugins
+Post Categories – Plugins

 (Use membership plugins to protect content in categories)

-Step 5 – Use WordPress Post Categories Effectively
+Step 5 – Using WordPress Categories Effectively

-Choose Relevant Keywords For Post Titles
+Choosing Relevant Keywords For Your Post Titles

-Publish Posts Under Relevant Post Categories
+Publish Your WordPress Posts Under Relevant Post Categories

-Use An SEO Plugin
+Use A WordPress SEO Plugin

-One additional step you can take to maximize the SEO benefit of using categories is to use an SEO plugin for WordPress …
+An additional step you can take to maximize the SEO benefit of using categories is to use an SEO plugin for WordPress …

 You can optimize categories individually …

-(Optimizing your categories with SEO plugins)
+(Edit Category screen – Optimize your categories with SEO plugins)